 If you removed an old lawn, you'll want to turn the soil to a depth of 2 to 3 inches, working in any soil amendments that are needed and removing clumps larger than the size of a half dollar.
 Use a rake to level the soil and fill in any low spots where water can collect.
 If you haven't yet installed a sprinkler system, this is the best time to do it.

 When overseeding an existing lawn, begin by mowing it as short as possible and removing the grass clippings to ensure the seed makes good contact with the ground.
-Aeration is important, especially if the soil is clay, so go over the lawn with a rolling lawn aerator, or if you prefer, put on a pair of spiked shoes and aerate while you walk over the lawn.
+Aeration is important, especially if the soil is clay, and a core aerator is the best tool for this project.
 Spread seed-starting fertilizer unless you're using a seed mix that includes a fertilizer, such as PatchMaster.

 How to Spread Grass Seed